cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

    T00, T12 = "A & B => X"  # X triggers off A AND B

-In summary, the branching tree structure of a dependency graph can be partitioned into lines (in the :cylc:conf:`flow.cylc` graph string) of pairs or chains, in any way you like, with liberal use of internal white space and comments to make the graph structure as clear as possible.
+In summary, the branching tree structure of a dependency graph can be partitioned into lines (in the :cylc:conf:`flow.cylc` graph string) of dependency pairs or chains, in any way you like.
+Use white space and comments to make the graph as clear as possible.

 .. code-block:: cylc